jhonderquintero/heroes-app/README.md

 ## General info

-This project is a SPA (single page application), developed in React.
+This project is a SPA (SINGLE PAGE APPLICATION) developed in React.js library.
+This page applied good practices in design, such as responsive, first mobile and Material design.

 ## Technologies